savanesoff/image-cache-pro/README.md

 - `gpuFullMode: true` - will monitor the entire uncompressed image data footprint in the GPU memory.
 - `gpuFullMode: false` - will monitor only the rendered bitmap size data footprint in the GPU memory.

 This distinction is important to understand when it comes to GPU memory usage and having an understanding of the actual memory usage of the images loaded by the application.

-#### Example
+Example:

 While rendering a 4k image (RGBA) as 100x100 pixels on the screen, the GPU memory usage will be different depending on the browser, and with the `gpuFullMode` configuration option, we can distinguish a GPU memory footprint: